Personal tools

 (change the effective-user directive in zope.conf)

-(fix provided by Jarno de Wit) - ERROR : I tried to run
+(fix provided by Jarno de Wit)

 ./bin/buildout